LCC-CIT/CS210-CourseMaterials/Tutorials/scikit-learn-1.7/WorkingWithTextData.md

 You might have noticed that the samples were shuffled randomly when we called `fetch_20newsgroups(..., shuffle=True, random_state=42)`: this is useful if you wish to select only a subset of samples to quickly train a model and get a first idea of the results before re-training on the complete dataset later.

+## Building Feature Vectors and Training

-## Extracting features from text files
+### Extracting features from text files

 In order to perform machine learning on text documents, we first need to turn the text content into *numerical* *feature vectors*.

-### Bags of words
+#### Bags of words

-The most intuitive way to do so is to use a bags of words representation:
+The most intuitive way to do so is to use a "bags of words" representation:

 1. Assign a fixed integer id to each word occurring in any document of the training set (for instance, by building a dictionary from words to integer indices).
 2. For each document `#i`, count the number of occurrences of each word `w` and store it in `X[i, j]` as the value of feature `#j` where `j` is the index of word `w` in the dictionary.